KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _How does the Variational Bayes algorithm improve on the Expectation Maximization algorithm?_
   * The EM-algorithm assumes that the Kullback-Leiber distance can be set to zero.
   * This is however not possible for complex latent variable models.
-Variational Bayes models solve this issue bei allowing the KL to be greater than 0 after the E-step.
+Variational Bayes models solve this issue by allowing the KL to be greater than 0 after the E-step.
 * _What is the EM algorithm for?_
   * Finding the maximum likelihood solutions of a probabilistic model with latent variables
 * _Why is it a lower bound?_